 Many of the higher-end premium pet food brands conduct laboratory analyses and studies to determine the optimum levels of nutrients in their food, as well as regular batch testing to ensure consistency.
 (So, it's not just the high quality food you pay a little more for - it's the extra attention to safety standards too!)

-Winners: Top Picks for Nutrients, Research, and Quality Assurance
+Top Foods for Nutrients, Research, and Quality Assurance

 3. Consistent Recipes